StoyoKaramihalev/CMS_Dominance/index.md

 ## Introduction
 This repository holds the analyses and figures for the following manuscript:

-*"Sexually divergent effects of social dominance on chronic stress outcomes in mice"*.
+*"Sexually divergent effects of social dominance on chronic stress outcomes in mice"*

 Authors:

-Stoyo Karamihalev*†*, Elena Brivio*†*, Cornelia Flachskamm, Rainer Stoffel, and Alon Chen* (*†*Equal contribution authors)
+Stoyo Karamihalev†, Elena Brivio†, Cornelia Flachskamm, Rainer Stoffel, and Alon Chen

+†Equal contribution authors

 An early version of the manuscript will be available on bioRxiv soon.